What'sNEW April-June 2012

 We are glad Chaitin knows that viruses can play a big part in evolution, installing their own or others' genes into species everywhere.
 But where those genes come from remains unanswered.
 And we suspect that experimenters who have already worked in Artificial Life for ten or twenty years may see Chaitin's newly announced field of "metabiology" as simply another suggestion among many.
 But if his enthusiasm ignites new interest in Artificial Life, excellent.

-Until 1887, Al Michelson and Edward Morley looked for the luminous aether that, they were sure, had to exist.
-When they couldn't detect it, science recognized new possibilities and the theory of relativity ensued.
-Similarly, Chaitin is trying to prove what he is already sure about.
+Before 1887, Al Michelson and Edward Morley looked for the luminous aether that, they were sure, had to exist.
+That year, their definitive experiment detected none.
+Subsequently, science recognized new possibilities and the theory of relativity ensued.
+Similarly, Chaitin wants to prove what he is already sure about.
 But he thinks the proof might take 300 years.
 So, apparently, no amount of failure would prompt him to consider other possibilities?
 This seems unscientific to us.

 Complaints aside, Proving Darwin is a fun and easy read.
 Chaitin knows the history of computers, and compares modern, artificial sortware to DNA's ancient, natural software as few others do.
 Recommended!

 Gregory Chaitin, Proving Darwin: Making Biology Mathematical, ISBN: 978-0-375-42314-7, 144 pages, Random House, Inc. [publisher's promo], 8 May 2012.

 Life as Evolving Software, lecture by Greg Chaitin with Q&A at PPGC UFRGS, 79min Youtube video, posted 1 Sep 2011.